The-Marcy-Lab-School/swe-8-3-mvc-rest-api/README.md

 ## Technical Requirements

-Below, you will find technical requirements for this assignment.
+Below, you will find the technical requirements for this assignment.

-There are a total of 15 requirements and 5 bonus requirements.
+There are a total of 20 total requirements:
+- 6 model requirements
+- 8 endpoint/controller requirements
+- 1 deployment requirement
+- 5 frontend requirements

-### Data Management Requirements
+### Model Requirements

 - [ ] A collection of objects is managed by the server API
 - [ ] Every object in the collection has a unique `id` and at least two (2) additional properties